 Glenbrooke real estate guide & listings for sale

-The character of Glenbrooke is exemplified by its slower-paced atmosphere.
-Most areas in this part of New Westminster are reasonably quiet, as there isn't a lot of street noise or city clamour - although there are still several noisier sections, especially closer to one of the railway lines.
-Finally, it is very easy to get to green spaces since there are a few of them close by for residents to check out.
+The character of Glenbrooke is exemplified by its calm ambience.
+This community is reasonably quiet, as the streets tend to be quite tranquil - although that is not the case around one of the railway lines.
+Lastly, it is very easy to get to public green spaces since there are a few of them close by for residents to unwind in.

-In Glenbrooke, around 40% of dwellings are small apartment buildings, while large apartment buildings and single detached homes make up most of the remaining housing stock.
-This part of New Westminster has a good choice of unit sizes, ranging from lofts to four or more bedrooms.
-Homeowners occupy about 70% of the units in Glenbrooke and renters occupy the remainder.
-About one third of properties in this part of the city were constructed following the year 2000, while the majority of the remaining buildings were built pre-1960 and in the 1960s.
+About 40% of dwellings are small apartment buildings, making it easy to find apartments in Glenbrooke, and the remainder are mainly large apartment buildings and single detached homes.
+This area is primarily composed of one bedroom and two bedroom homes.
+Homeowners occupy roughly 70% of the properties in the community and 30% are rented.
+Around one third of homes in this community were constructed following the year 2000, while many of the remaining buildings were built pre-1960 and in the 1960s.

 It is straightforward to access the closest grocery store by walking from any location in this community.
 Furthermore, there is often a restaurant or cafe in close proximity.
 It is also a rather short walk to a reasonable choice of clothing stores.
 When it comes to education, families will value that wherever their house is located in Glenbrooke, schools and daycares are close by.